MP Estate Planning UK

 The importance of testamentary freedom lies in its ability to enable individuals to:

-1. Protect their loved ones by ensuring they are provided for
+1. Protect their loved ones by ensuring specific family members are provided for, including those who might otherwise be overlooked under the intestacy rules

-3. Distribute their assets according to their personal wishes, rather than being dictated by a set formula
+3. Distribute assets according to their personal wishes, rather than having them allocated by a statutory formula that may not suit their family circumstances

 Legal Framework Governing Wills

-In the UK, the legal framework governing wills is primarily shaped by several key pieces of legislation.
-Understanding these laws is essential for anyone looking to alter a testament after someone has passed away.
+The legal framework governing wills in England and Wales is shaped by several important pieces of legislation.
+Understanding these laws is essential for anyone involved in administering an estate or considering whether a will can be altered after death.

 UK wills legislation